Minds Feed Widget for Website. No-code, Open-Source - Poper

 03

 Minds is widely associated with free-speech advocacy and has historically attracted creators after deplatforming events on mainstream networks.
 The platform publishes a moderation policy that maps explicitly to the First Amendment standard in U.S. law, with documented exceptions for content that is illegal under United States federal law (child sexual abuse material, credible threats of violence, doxxing, copyright infringement).
 The policy and the moderation queue are described in public posts by the founders and through periodic transparency reports.
 This positioning is not neutral, and brand owners should evaluate it openly: a Minds embed signals to readers that the host site values minimally moderated public discourse and is willing to surface that ethos on its marketing pages.
 For libertarian writers, free-speech absolutists, post-deplatforming commentators, and projects building censorship-resistant infrastructure, that signal is a feature.
 For brands operating in heavily regulated industries (financial services, healthcare, public sector), the policy alignment may not match brand guidelines, and a different feed widget may be a better fit.
-Poper does not filter or pre-moderate Minds content beyond what the platform itself surfaces in its public API.
-The widget is a faithful mirror, not a curation layer.
-The widget exposes a small set of optional filters (NSFW preference, minimum point threshold, hashtag whitelist, hashtag blacklist) so a brand can tune the embed without overriding the underlying platform behavior.
-These filters operate on the embed surface only and never change what the post author sees on Minds itself.
+Poper does not filter or pre-moderate Minds content beyond what the platform itself surfaces in its supported source.
+The widget is a faithful mirror, not a curation layer: it shows the public posts from the userId or profile URL you point it at, sorted newest-first.
+The most reliable way to control what appears is to embed your own Minds profile rather than an open discovery source.
 Brand owners who need stronger curation should pair the embed with a manually approved post selection workflow rather than asking the widget to make editorial judgments.
-The honest framing is that a Minds embed is best for sites whose audiences expect direct, minimally curated discourse, and that audiences expecting heavily moderated brand-safe content streams are better served by a different platform feed.

 04